-First, there is an inherent need to optimize your website for mobile devices, or have a version of your site that is designed specifically for mobile device users.
-This may be a lighter version of your current site, with appropriately sized images for smartphones.
+First, there is an inherent need to optimize your website for mobile devices, particularly for app access, or have a version of your site that is designed specifically for mobile device users.
+This may be a lighter version of your current site, with appropriately sized images and text, as well as features like swiping and scrolling for smartphones.

-Second, for tablet devices, publishers need to embrace the inherent multi-media and interactive capabilities.
+Second, for tablet devices, publishers must embrace the inherent multimedia and interactive capabilities.
 Digital magazines did not take off on desktops because they didn’t feel or act like traditional print magazines.
 The tablet can create the feeling and experience that digital magazines need to survive in the digital age.